aclank/audionook/README.md

 	<your>/<image_name_dev>
 ```

-- Note - I'm currently using a `.env` file to source in the environment variables for the dev build inside of `./bin/run_dev.sh`, but for the production build they are sourced in the `docker run` command with `--env-file docker/.env`.
-You could also set environment vars manually with `-e VAR=value \` lines between the `-p` and `-v` flags but I prefer to keep them in a .env file so that at least the `SESCRET_KEY` is slightly obscured.
+- Note - I'm currently using a `.env` file to source in the environment variables inside of [/bin/run.py](https://github.com/aclank/audionook/blob/main/bin/run.py), but for they prioritize envrinment variables sourced by docker either with `--env-file docker/.env` in this case or environment: in the compose files.
+You could also set environment vars manually with `-e VAR=value \` lines between the `-p` and `-v` flags but I prefer to keep them in a `.env` file so that at least the `SESCRET_KEY` is slightly obscured.

 Hopefully these examples are enough to get someone started working on the project.